jgrss/cultionet/README.md

 ### Create the image time series

-This must be done outside of **cultionet**.
-Essentially, a directory with band or VI time series must be generated before using **cultionet**.
+This must be done outside of Cultionet.
+Essentially, a directory with band or VI time series must be generated before using Cultionet.

 - The raster files should be stored as GeoTiffs with names that follow a date format (e.g., `yyyyddd.tif` or `yyymmdd.tif`).
   - The date format can be specified at the CLI.